ed22699/Obsidian/Uni Modules/Image Processing and Computer Vision/Frequency Domain & Transforms.md

 Inverse Transform back to image space
 ![[Screenshot 2024-09-27 at 08.05.19.png|300]]
 >[!note]
- higher frequencies represent the finer details of an image, hence you will get a 'blurry' image by removing these higher frequencies
+ higher frequencies represent the finer details of an image, hence you will get a 'blurry' image by removing these higher frequencies (due to the magnitudes of these frequencies being smaller)
 - you can manipulate the FS to alter image qualities, e.g.
 ![[Screenshot 2024-09-27 at 08.08.17.png|200]]
 ## Separability of FT